sanjay-97/CIS5367-ML-Model-Presentation-II-/README.md

 # CIS5367-ML-Model-Presentation-II-

-In this part of our project we have developed a machine learning model
+In this part of our project we have developed a machine learning model that recommend recipes to customers using the ALS Collaborative filtering method.
+In collaborative filtering we are using past rating by customers for differnet recipes in the form of a matrix.
+We use matrix factorization to find two other matricies that when multiplied give us a matrix equivalent to the the one with the past ratings.
+In addition we will also acheive the "missing values" which are the estimated ratings for products by a customer.
+We can use these prediction to recommend a recipe to a given customer.